Grace's Guide To British Industrial History

 1927 Business moved to Acton Vale

-1935 Public company formed as H. M. Hobson (Aircraft and Motor) Components which owned H. M. Hobson, Floats and Accuracy Works[2]
+1935 Public company formed as H. M. Hobson (Aircraft and Motor) Components which owned H. M. Hobson, Floats and Accuracy Works.[2]

-1937 Took on the carburettor shadow factory at Oldham[3]
+1937 Took on the carburettor shadow factory at Oldham.[3]

 1937 Manufacturers of carburettor and engine controls.
 "Claudel-Hobson" Carburettors.
 "Hobson" Automatic Engine Controls and Induction Pressure Boost Controls.
 "Hobson-Penn" Automatic Mixture Controls.
 [4]

-1939 See Aircraft Industry Suppliers
+1939 See Aircraft Industry Suppliers.

-1946 Name changed to H. M. Hobson Ltd
+1946 Name changed to H. M. Hobson Ltd.

-1947 Concentrated headquarters at Wolverhampton[5]
+1947 Concentrated headquarters at Stafford Road, Wolverhampton.[5]

 By 1952 Integral Ltd was a subsidiary[6]